What is “mess” in the hashtag story?

 This is a story of power, plain and simple

-Over the last few years, we’ve been watching a familiar story unfold, we’ve seen repeat itself in radical spaces, tech movements, and grassroots networks for decades.
+The state of the world, over the last few years, we’ve been watching a familiar story unfold, we’ve seen repeat itself in radical spaces, tech movements, and grassroots networks for decades.
 It starts in the grassroots with “progressive” #fashernistas (yes, them) pushing themselves into the front to speak for “us.”
-They talk the talk of decentralisation, care, community, and #FOSS … Continue reading This is a story of power, plain and simple
+They talk the talk of … Continue reading This is a story of power, plain and simple

 Dev test work for Makinghistory application